eflautt/ga-data-science/lessons/lesson-14/readme.md

 ```

 Now we'd like to do a few things:
-1. Use `spacy` to write a function to filter tweets to those where Google in announcing a product.
+1. Use `spacy` to write a function to filter tweets to those where Google is announcing a product.
     - Think of how we might do this.
     - One way might be to identify verbs, where 'Google' is the noun and their is some action like 'announcing' or some new product
 1. Build a `word2vec` model of the tweets we have collected using `gensim`